amalcao/libcoroc/README.md

 The LibTSC is yet another coroutine library just like the libtask and Go.
 Furthermore, our goal is to support both the multi-core platforms and time-sharing mechanism which not or not both supported in Go or libtask, or any other coroutine libraries.

-In current version, we use the [ucontext](http://en.wikipedia.org/wiki/Setcontext) API defined in GNU libc to implement the coroutine, called `thread_t` in our library and use the POSIX Threads API to support the OS-level threads.
+In current version, we use the [ucontext](http://en.wikipedia.org/wiki/Setcontext) API defined in GNU libc to implement the coroutine, called `tsc_coroutine_t` in our library and use the POSIX Threads API to support the OS-level threads.
 And the per-thread signal mechanism is used to emulate the interrupt for computing-intensive coroutines, which is the basis of the time-sharing in libTSC.

 ## Build

-LibTSC is designed for all Unix like systems, include Linux, *BSD and Darwin, but only Linux (on x86 and amd64) and Darwin (amd64) have been tested now.
+LibTSC is designed for all Unix like systems, include Linux, *BSD and Darwin, but only Linux (x86, amd64 and armv7) and Darwin (amd64) have been tested now.

 It is simple to build the library and examples, just goto the root directory of the source code and type `make` in command line.